Mexican 8 Layer Dip

 - Lightly brown with a butane torch

-- Garnish with sliced strawberries, strawberry lavender syrup, and a crisp wafer cookie (if desired) and sprig of mint.
+- Garnish with sliced strawberries, strawberry lavender syrup, and a crisp wafer cookie (if desired) and a sprig of mint.

 |8 each||Egg whites separated from extra-large eggs|